 What is the Happy Farm?

 The Happy Farm project is the concrete expression of Thich Nhat Hanh’s vision of meditation engaged with action in the particular area of sustainable and ethical food production.
-The project currently comprises two plots of organic vegetable cultivation within the Plum Village meditation practice centre.
+The project currently comprises three plots of organic food cultivation within the Plum Village meditation practice centre.

 We intend to demonstrate that productivity, environmental sustainability and personal happiness are not conflicting aims, but rather are three essential pillars leading to and strengthening each other.